 Curious about how to make marshmallows?
-It’s really easy, and once you’ve made them you’ll never go back to store bought!
+Homemade marshmallows are really simple with this easy marshmallow recipe that only uses a few common ingredients!
+Once you've made them you'll never go back to store bought!

 Marshmallows are this mystical thing to me... fluffy and sweet, light as air, and seemingly impossible to wrap my mind around.